 AEMO must use the information provided to AEMO from the metering database of each Network Operator for any purpose contemplated by these Procedures.

-Metering Database requirements
+Metering Database Requirements

-AEMO and Network Operators must use its reasonable endeavours to procure that their metering database is accessible by all affected Market Participants at all reasonable times.
+AEMO and each Network Operator must use its reasonable endeavours to procure that information in its metering database is available to all affected Participants.

 Data must be stored in the metering database for seven years in accessible format.

-The only persons entitled to have access to metering data from the metering database in relation to a meter are:
+The only persons entitled to request and receive metering data from the metering database in relation to a delivery point are:

 each User who is, or was at the time to which the relevant metering data relates, the FRO for that delivery point;

-the Network Operator whose pipeline is connected to the metering installations at that delivery point; and
+the Network Operator whose pipeline is connected to the meter at that delivery point; and

 AEMO and its authorised agents.

-Provided that the relevant Customer has consented, a User is entitled to have access to historical data relating to a Customer who has transferred to that User from another Retailer in relation to the period prior to the date on which that Customer transferred to that User.
+Provided that the relevant Customer has consented, a User is entitled to request and receive historical data relating to a Customer who has transferred to that User from another Retailer in relation to the period prior to the date on which that Customer transferred to that User.

 METERING